 Dear Mr. Vijay Malik,

 I came across a news that the promoters have pledged most of their shares but the company’s stocks are still in the rally.
 In this case, will the proceeds of the pledged shares will come to the company as other income?
-And how to know that the promoter has really spent that money for business?
+And how to know that the promoter has really spent that money on business?
 Thanks and regards

 Sir found this data on pledging: